ComputationalRegulatoryGenomicsICL/cageflow/README.md

 ```

 The forged package would be called `BSgenome.LatinName.custom.mySpecies`, where `LatinName` could be something like `Scerevisia` (taken from the seed file) and `mySpecies` could be something like `sacCer2`.

-7. Make a "metromap" schematic of the pipeline.
-See, for example, the metromap for [nf-core/cutandrun](https://nf-co.re/cutandrun/3.2.1).

-8. Cite in `CITATIONS.md` all the tools that we used.

-9. Move the code base into a current nf-core template (so that anyone forking our repo could use nf-core tools to develop their derivative pipeline).

-## Possible future features

-1. Use the iGenomes repository for obtaining reference genomes: we could obtain ready-made Bowtie2 indexes from there, instead of FASTA files (http://igenomes.illumina.com.s3-website-us-east-1.amazonaws.com/README.txt).
-But we need to make sure that for a given reference genome we download only the Bowtie2 index and not the whole bundle of files (which also includes other indexes and a genome sequence). iGenomes, in general, may be tricky to use because the genomes there may be outdated or have other problems (see the notifications in the nf-core documentation: https://nf-co.re/docs/usage/reference_genomes), so I would not prioritise the use of iGenomes, although being able to download a ready-made Bowtie2 index would be very useful!

 ## Credits